davidamichelson/DIV6700/schedule.md

 May, Herbert G. and Bruce M. Metzger, eds.
 “1 Maccabees - Chapters 1-2” In *The New Oxford Annotated Bible with the Apocrypha: Expanded Edition Revised Standard Version.* Fully revised fourth edition.
 New York: Oxford University Press, 1977.
 [You may also use another study Bible of your choice.]

-- Please answer this question in your commentary: How does the author of 1 Maccabees view the conflict between Second Temple Judaism and Hellenism?
+- Please answer this question in your *florilegium* notebook: How does the author of 1 Maccabees view the conflict between Second Temple Judaism and Hellenism?
 What side is the author on and how does the author think Jews should respond to the conflict?

 May, Herbert G. and Bruce M. Metzger, eds.
 “2 Esdras 14-16” In *The New Oxford Annotated Bible with the Apocrypha: Expanded Edition Revised Standard Version.* Fully revised fourth edition.
 New York: Oxford University Press, 1977.
 [You may also use another study Bible of your choice.]

-- Please answer this question in your commentary: What can this source tell us about how Christianity fit into the pre-existing conflict between Judaism and Hellenism?
+- Please answer this question in your *florilegium* notebook: What can this source tell us about how Christianity fit into the pre-existing conflict between Judaism and Hellenism?

 ### Lecture Topic: Early Christian Judaism